adamshostack/conflictmodeling/2-Threats/README.md

      1. Swastikas (banned in Germany, offensive in other places, sacred to Hindus)
      2. Controversial (eg, Confederate flags)
      3. Other political symbols either banned or offensive, and also meaningful
+     4. Consider appropriated symbols such as Pepe the Frog?
+(Pepe was adoped as a symbol of the alt-right.
+When do you ban him?
+Note that https://en.wikipedia.org/wiki/Pepe_the_Frog shows that Apple has banned it, Google has not.)
 3. Behavior/action
     1. Murder videos
     2. incitement to criminal acts/terror